Atrocity Exhibition (album): Critical reception

 Atrocity Exhibition was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 85, based on 31 reviews.
 Aggregator AnyDecentMusic? gave it 8.1 out of 10, based on their assessment of the critical consensus.

 David Jeffries of AllMusic said, "Atrocity Exhibition is Danny Brown at his least diluted, almost unrelentingly grim and completely engrossing".
 Hugh Leask of Clash said, "Yet beyond this wired mix of post-punk anxiety, splintered techno elements and haunting soul samples, it's Danny Brown's rhyming ability that ultimately sees the LP flourish".
 A. Harmony of Exclaim! said, "Overall, Atrocity Exhibition is chewy and eclectic, a rich experience that reveals a new surprise with each listen.
 Years from now, there will still be goodies to unpack".
-Ben Beaumont-Thomas of The Guardian said, "His voice, agitatedly squawking and yet dainty as a ballerina, is one of contemporary music greatest pleasures.
+Ben Beaumont-Thomas of The Guardian said, "His voice, agitatedly squawking and yet dainty as a ballerina, is one of contemporary music's greatest pleasures.
 He quotes Outkast's "B.O.B" on Today, and is the true successor to their trailblazing spirit".
 Kevin Ritchie of Now said, "Thematically he might travel into dark and desperate places, but the idea that one can find salvation in music is made vividly real by the rush of energy that is Atrocity Exhibition".
 Damien Morris of The Observer said, "Normally you'd change carriages to avoid someone sounding this unhinged, but the 15 dosages Brown dispenses here are worryingly addictive".
 Matthew Ramirez of Pitchfork said, "Atrocity Exhibition finds Brown back behind the lens, capturing raw emotion with grainy 16mm".
 Emmanuel Elone of PopMatters said, "As an album, it is both as lovably outrageous as Danny Brown, but also as menacing and impenetrable as his city is.
 Ultimately, it is this duality that makes Atrocity Exhibition the masterpiece it is".
 Sheldon Pearce of Spin said, "With help from frequent collaborators Paul White and Black Milk, UK electronic producer Evian Christ, and crate-digging maestro The Alchemist, Brown brings his persistent terrors to life".
 Steve Yates of Q stated, "The oddball rapper with the humdrum name is carving out a space all of his own".
 Andy Baber of MusicOMH said, "The whole of Atrocity Exhibition takes Brown's craft to a new level, even if his delivery occasionally grates.
 It's by far the best thing he's released and confirms his arrival among the rap elite".